Skip to content

 start

-Start the proxy daemon.
-Listens for AI traffic and applies detection policies.
+Start the DNS redirect service.
+Sets system DNS to 127.0.0.1, intercepts AI traffic via DNS spoofing, and applies detection policies.
 Does not configure any applications — use up for auto-configuration.

 bleep start